 As has been previously revealed, the two volumes which comprise the Library of Wales Story anthology are to be released on March 26th, 2014.
 The volumes, which between them span 1200 pages and feature over eighty stories by a myriad of authors, make up the most comprehensive collection of Welsh fiction in English ever released.

 We can now confirm that the launch event will take place at 6pm in the Abbey building in Swansea University, Singleton.
 The collection will be introduced by series editor Dai Smith, before several stories from both volumes will be read by their original authors, including Rachel Trezise, Stevie Davies and George Brinley Evans.
-Food and drinks will be available at the reception, as will copies of the anthology, which retail at £14.99 each.
-However, we are hoping to get a bundle of both volumes enclosed in a card slipcase produced, which will retail exclusively at the launch and on the Parthian Books website at £20.
+Drinks and nibbles will be available at the reception, as will copies of the anthology, which retail at £14.99 each.
+However, as a special prepublication offer, we are offering a bundle of both volumes which will retail exclusively at the launch and on the Parthian Books website at £20.

 The sun finally seems to have got its act in gear and reared its coruscating head, banishing the gloom that has hung over South Wales and beyond for many a month.
 So for all you purveyors of literature hitting the beach, outdoor café tables or other clichéd libraries-outside-of-libraries, look no further over the coming days than the following digital offers to stock your e-reader's virtual shelves full of quality Welsh fiction!
 Indeed, the Library of Wales has reduced its entire digital lineup to £2.99 or under, meaning that you will be able to get classics such as Arthur Machen's The Hill of Dreams, W. H. Davies' The Autobiography of a Super-Tramp and Raymond Williams' Border Country for next to nothing!
 However, why stop at next to nothing?
 Indeed, you'll also be able to get two titles absolutely free – Dorothy Edwards' Rhapsody and Dai Country by Alun Richards.